 Master Mobile Partner Marketing with TUNE

-If you enjoyed Part 1 and Part 2 of our series on mobile partner marketing, stay tuned!
-We’ll be back next month with more insights, advice, and information in Part 3.
-In the meantime, send us your questions or comments at [email protected].
+If you enjoyed Part 1 and Part 2 of our series on mobile partner marketing, you’re in luck!
+We’re back with more insights, advice, and information in Part 3.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.